 With this configuration in the natal chart, one’s sense of self may have been formed as a result of excluding pathos for one’s own inevitable imperfections and registering it only in relation to the other.
 In this case, the other may be delegated to the position of the receptor of pity and care without having a chance to trigger a similar sense of vulnerability in us regarding our own awkward traits.
 As such, the other becomes the conduit of pathos for us, keeping us connected to a sense of human imperfection, while simultaneously impeding our recognition of the fact that we, too, participate in this imperfect, unpolished human condition.

-It is not difficult to see why many individuals with this configuration in their natal chart seek professions that allow them to be in the position of a healer or mentor without being simultaneously affected by such an interaction with their students or clients.
+It is not difficult to see why many individuals with this configuration in their natal chart seek professions that allow them to be in the position of a healer or mentor without being simultaneously affected by such aninteraction with their students or clients.
 There may exist an unconscious tendency to focus on the other as wounded (and thus deserving pity and care), which conveniently distracts one from addressing or acknowledging her own wounds.

 In most cases, individuals with this configuration in their natal chart stay unconscious of their Chironic vulnerability until they form an intimate, sentimental bond with the other and have their Chiron touched by a planet or point in the other person’s chart.
 This usually opens a space for recognition of the wound and helps the individual accept her sensitivity or awkwardness with regards to that wound.
-This very event can truly cement the relationship between the individuals involved, regardless of the duration of association.
-As always, there is an interactive quality about Chiron which can help both people intuitively “see” and appreciate each other in all their human awkwardness or imperfection.
+This very event can truly cement the relationship between the individuals involved, regardless of the duration of the association.
+As always, there is an interactive quality about Chiron that can help both people intuitively “see” and appreciate each other in all their human awkwardness or imperfection.

 With Chiron in opposition to the Sun in the natal chart, sometimes the relationship with the father or male figures in one’s life has been as such that pathos has been altogether excluded or projected.
 The father may have been in denial of his own vulnerability or he may have projected it onto the child, treating the child with pity and care, yet not quite accepting the wound.
 A child born with a handicap, for example, may have a Sun in opposition to Chiron in her natal chart if her father treats her as if she is not disabled.
 On the one hand, this can be extremely positive, helping the child form a sense of ego outside of her wound, but on the other hand, there is an implied denial of vulnerability in the behavior of the father which can eventually take its toll on the psyche of the child.

-Either case, with this configuration in the natal chart, one has to invite Chiron back to one’s life without fear or regret.
+In either case, with this configuration in the natal chart, one has to invite Chiron back to one’s life without fear or regret.
 “The other” serves as a divine mirror, in this case, showing us where we are ready to share our rare sensitivity regarding the topics represented by the archetypal axis Sun and Chiron reside on.

 This configuration may signal that one’s sense of self has been overpowered or diminished by one’s wounds or sensitivities.
 In some cases, the individual may intuit that she simply can not show all aspects of her personality to the outside world; that it is necessary for her to suppress certain sides of her personality in order to be admired or respected.